-My current research focuses on how during the Gilded Age and Progressive Era, federal antipolygamy and antiprostitution laws policed the sexual behavior of women who were plural wives and sex workers, undermining their personal privacy and bodily autonomy.
+I research the history of the United States, especially its cultural history and legal history as they pertain to the intersection of gender, sexuality, and religion.
+As part of this, my current project examines how during the Gilded Age and Progressive Era (1870s–1930s), federal antipolygamy and antiprostitution laws policed the sexual behavior of women who were plural wives and sex workers, undermining their personal privacy and bodily autonomy.
 Americans imagined, surveilled, and punished (whether formally or informally) plural wives and sex workers in similar ways—as agentless victims, infectious vectors, living evidence, and outright criminals—that set a pattern for future policies of sex policing in the United States.
 I have written, presented, or taught on religion in U. S. history, women in the American West, white supremacy and twentieth-century Confederate nostalgia, memory and landscape in the Latter Day Saint movement (Mormonisms), and relationship plurality in American romance literature.

 Advised by: